donq123/XV6Docs/source/exec.rst

 exec(filename, *argv)
 ==================================
+*exec(char *filename, char **argv)*

-Load a file and execute it
+*Load a file and execute it*

+Similar to fork, but replaces current process with a new program with new code.
+Registers, pid, etc. remain the same